Pattern Matching

 The value inside Option of type

-expression.#![allow(unused)] fn main() { fn plus_one(x: Option<i32>) -> Option<i32> { match x { None => None, Some(i) => Some(i + 1), } } let five = Some(5); let six = plus_one(five); let none = plus_one(None); }
+Tcan be passed through like a functional argument using thematchexpression.#![allow(unused)] fn main() { fn plus_one(x: Option<i32>) -> Option<i32> { match x { None => None, Some(i) => Some(i + 1), } } let five = Some(5); let six = plus_one(five); let none = plus_one(None); } -

 The

-expression always covers all the possible values, that's why we call them exhaustive: we must exhaust every last possibility in order for the code to be valid.#![allow(unused)] fn main() { // FAIL: All the cases not covered in match expression, the None case is remaining fn plus_one(x: Option<i32>) -> Option<i32> { match x { Some(i) => Some(i + 1), } } }
+matchexpression always covers all the possible values, that's why we call them exhaustive: we must exhaust every last possibility in order for the code to be valid.#![allow(unused)] fn main() { // FAIL: All the cases not covered in match expression, the None case is remaining fn plus_one(x: Option<i32>) -> Option<i32> { match x { Some(i) => Some(i + 1), } } } -

 Especially in the case of

-case, it protects us from assuming that we have a value when we might havenull
+Option<T>, when Rust prevents us from forgetting to explicitly handle theNonecase, it protects us from assuming that we have a value when we might havenull, thus making the billion-dollar mistake discussed earlier impossible.

 -